abws/group-02/README.md

 # SpicesRUS Website

+##Group Members
+Callie Lewis (cl480), Commits Under: 'C Lewis'

+Connor Johncock (cj202), Commits Under: 'C N Johncock' and 'Connor'

+Abdiwahab Salah (as1270), Commits Under: 'A Salah' and 'Abdiwahab Salah'

+Jan K. Kaliszuk (jkk21), Commits Under: 'jano' and 'Jan Kaliszuk'

+Haleem Hussain (hh277), Commits Under: 'Haleem', 'halee' and 'H Hussain'

+Jianan Lin (jl784), Commits Under: 'Amy Lin' and 'J Lin'
 ### Installation Instructions

 1.)
 Navigate to https://dev.mysql.com/doc/mysql-getting-started/en/ and follow the instructions to install a MySQL server.

 2.)
-Using the same guide createa a database and user account for this system to access.
+Using the same guide create a database and user account for this system to access.

 3.)
 Clone this repository and execute `gradlew bootrun` inside of the directory